CyVerse-learning-materials/foss/docs/08_reproducibility_III.md

 $ touch Dockerfile
 ```

-!!!
-Note "Important"

-    `Dockerfile` must be capitalized.
-It does not have a file extension.
+Or, since we are using Codespaces, you can click the Create File button :material-file-plus: and name it `Dockerfile`

 <br>
 <br>

 !!!
 Tip "What is a Dockerfile?"

-    A Dockerfile is a text file that contains a list of commands, known as **instructions** used by Docker to build an image. **A Dockerfile is a recipe for creating a Docker image.**
+    A Dockerfile is a text file that contains a list of commands, known as **instructions** used by Docker to build an image.

+    **If a *Docker Image* is a cake, the *Dockerfile* is the recipe!**

     ```